 The Company's financial instruments include cash, finance receivables, other assets, securitization debt, deferred purchase price payable, and accounts payable and accrued liabilities.
-The carrying values of cash, other assets, deferred purchase price payable, and accounts payable and accrued liabilities approximate their fair values as the balances are either recorded at amortized cost using the effective interest method, or have a short-term nature.
-Finance receivables and securitization debt are subject to fixed rates of interest and have similar maturities.
-As such, the Company is economically hedged against changes in market interest rates, and will not experience a financial impact if there is a change in rates.
+The carrying values of cash, other assets, deferred purchase price payable, and accounts payable and accrued liabilities are not significantly different from their fair values due to their short-term nature.